ProBiotics 101 – Ultimate Guide (BEGINNERS)

 Other Ways to Boost Your Gut Health

-You can also improve your gut health by incorporating natural food products such as vegetables, fruits, etc. as these are known to help maintain the ideal balance of good bacteria in your gut.
+You can also improve your gut health by incorporating natural food products such as vegetables, fruits, etc. These are known to help maintain the ideal balance of good bacteria in your gut.

 Prebiotic vs. Probiotic

 Prebiotics refers to the non-digestible fiber derived from several plant-based foods such as acacia gum, banana, asparagus, chicory root, garlic, dandelion greens, leafy greens, legumes, onions, etc. Prebiotic is the food for probiotic bacteria as the bacteria in your gut thrive on prebiotics.